Posted on 4/17/2018 in Business and Strategy

 a.
 Easy and clear navigation: Make sure it’s easy for your users to move through your site without getting lost

 b.
-Limit content and number of clicks: Depending on what you want your user to do, you may want to serve up a scaled back version of your content on mobile to prevent them from needing to scroll and click a lot before completing a desired action.
+Limit content and number of clicks: Depending on what you want your user to do, you may want to serve up a scaled-back version of your content on mobile to prevent them from needing to scroll and click a lot before completing the desired action.
 Make it easy for them to do things like fill out a form, make a purchase, search for something, etc. You can set up your forms to use autofill so they don’t have to manually type in their email, or you can use HTML mobile input types to make other form fields default to the keyboard selection you need.

 c.
 Break up content: With a limited screen area, you want to keep the most important content short and easy to read.
 Use bullets and white space to help break up big content blocks and use short headlines to optimize the experience on mobile.
 Be sure your images are optimized and scaled down for the small screens too.